-Parameter Criteria Calculation Used for Impairment TDS, chloride, and sulfate Segment specific Average of samples are above the criteria DO (for High Aquatic Life Use) High Aquatic Life 3.0 mg/l grab sample 5.0 mg/l 24-Hr average or Segment specific 10% of samples are below eith рН 6.5 su and 9 su 10% of samples are above or below the criteria E coli 126 cfu Geometric mean is greater than t Geometric mean is greater than the criteria 25% of samples are above the criteria Enterococci 35 cfu 89 cfu Geometric mean is greater than the criteria 25% of samples are above the criteria
+Parameter Criteria Calculation Used for Impairment TDS, chloride, and sulfate Segment specific Average of samples are above the criteria DO (for High Aquatic Life Use) 3.0 mg/l grab sample 5.0 mg/l 24-Hr average or Segment specific 10% of samples are below either criteria рН 6.5 su and 9 su 10% of samples are above or below the criteria E. coli 126 cfu Geometric mean is greater than the criteria 394 cfu 25% of samples are above the criteria Enterococci 35 cfu 89 cfu Geometric mean is greater than the criteria 25% of samples are above the criteria mg/l: milligrams per liter su: standard units cfu: colony forming units

-\The percent of samples exceeding the criteria or screening level varies somewhat with small sample sizes (between 10 and 20).
+The percent of samples exceeding the criteria or screening level varies somewhat with small sample sizes (between 10 and 20).
 When sample sizes are greater than 20 samples, the percentage shown in the calculation column is much more accurate.